bright/new-www/content/projects/circles-–-online-group-support.md

 <TitleWithIcon sectionTitle='main features developed by Bright Inventions:' titleIcon='/images/main_features_icon.png' titleIconAlt='main features' />

+* Live audio rooms with up to 50 participants on iOS and Android apps.
+* The audio room includes various functions such as reactions, caller queuing, a moderator panel for calls, and an integrated chat feature.
+* Mobile app payments with different pricing tiers and plans.
 * Onboarding which helps users quickly find the support group suitable for their needs.
-* New features for video conferences such as group chat or screen sharing by a group facilitator.
+* Features for video conferences such as group chat or screen sharing by a group facilitator.
-* Chat for group members.
+* Direct messaging for group members.
-* Control panel dedicated to therapists conducting group meetings.
+* Admin panel dedicated to therapists conducting group meetings.
 * Redesign of the group space where group members can interact with each other.
 * Customized business tool for processing user experience, traffic and acquisition data.